ekmixon/ve-docs/create-images/README.md

 * The Image Tag
 * Link to a Hosted Image (Preferred)
 * Upload an Image to your GitHub Repository (Not Ideal)
+* Making an Uploaded Image the Banner for a Single Page/Essay
 ___

 # The Image Tag